 - Eligible Repayment Plan – Only certain repayment plans will count towards PSLF.
 The income-driven plans such as IBR, PAYE and REPAYE count, but the graduated and extended repayment plans are not eligible.

-- Eligible Employer – Only employers that fall within the Department of Educations definition of public service will count.
+- Eligible Employer – Only employers that fall within the Department of Education’s definition of public service will count.
 This includes most government agencies and 501(c)(3) non-profits.

-Forbearances and Deferments and PSLF
+Forbearances and Deferments and Time Towards Student Loan Forgiveness

-This is because a forbearance or deferment means that no payment was made pursuant to an eligible repayment plan.
-(Note: $0 payments on an income-driven repayment plan can count)
+This is because a forbearance or deferment means that the borrower made no payment under an eligible repayment plan.
+(Note: $0 payments on an income-driven repayment plan can count.)

 Avoiding PSLF delays due to Forbearances and Deferments

-One of the key requirements to stay enrolled in the IDR plans is to certify your income on a yearly basis.
+One of the key requirements to stay enrolled in the IDR plans is to certify your income yearly.
 Missing certification deadlines can cause delays in enrollment and force a forbearance or deferment.
 It can also cause an interest capitalization, which can be expensive.